BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Introduction

-To mitigate these issues, we introduce a new, pre-training \& fine-tuning workflow into the learning of variational BNNs~\cite{blundell2015weight}, motivated by the inherent connections between variational BNNs and regular deep neural networks (DNNs).
-The resultant \emph{BayesAdapter} framework learns a variational BNN by performing several rounds of \emph{Bayesian fine-tuning}, starting from a corresponding pre-trained deterministic DNN.
-Such a paradigm enables us to learn a variational BNN with marginally more effort than training a deterministic NN, but opens up opportunities to embrace a variety of off-the-shelf pre-trained DNNs (e.g., those on PyTorch Hub).
-The converged parameters of the deterministic model serve as a strong start point for \emph{Bayesian fine-tuning}, allowing to discover qualified function modes more easily than the from-scratch Bayesian learning.
+To mitigate these issues, we develop a pre-training \& fine-tuning workflow for learning variational BNNs given an inherent connection between variational BNNs~\citep{blundell2015weight} and regular deep neural networks (DNNs).
+The resultant \emph{BayesAdapter} framework learns a variational BNN by performing several rounds of \emph{Bayesian fine-tuning}, starting from a pre-trained deterministic NN.
+BayesAdapter is effective and lightweight, and conjoins the complementary benefits from deterministic training and Bayesian reasoning, e.g., performance matching the pre-trained deterministic models, resistance to over-fitting, reliable uncertainty estimates, etc. (find evidence in Figure~\ref{fig:acc-comp}).

-To make \emph{Bayesian fine-tuning} more accessible, we provide an easy-to-use implementation for the learning of variational BNNs under two representative variational distributions: mean-field Gaussian and parameter-sharing ensemble.
-To stabilize the stochastic optimization, we devise a general-purpose gradient variance reduction strategy named \emph{exemplar reparametrization}. {Based on} these designs, we perform an investigation on the quality of the acquired Bayesian posteriors, and show that typical variational BNNs can seldom yield calibrated uncertainty estimates on realistic, malicious out-of-distribution (OOD) data.
-As a solution, we opt to explicitly regularize the variational BNNs to behave uncertainly on a collection of OOD data during \emph{Bayesian fine-tuning}.
-This regularization takes the form of a margin loss, and is readily applicable to most of the existing BNNs.
-Figure~\ref{fig:framework} depicts our whole framework.
+To improve the usability of \emph{BayesAdapter}, we provide a modularized implementation for the stochastic variational inference (SVI) under multiple representative variational distributions, including \emph{mean-field Gaussian} and \emph{parameter-sharing ensemble}.
+Reducing the variance of stochastic gradients is crucial for stabilizing and accelerating SVI, while the pioneering works such as local reparameterization~\citep{kingma2015variational} and Flipout~\citep{wen2018flipout} can only deal with specific variational distributions, e.g., Gaussians and distributions whose samples can be reparameterized with symmetric perturbations.
+To tackle this issue, we refurbish the widely-criticized \emph{exemplar reparameterization}~\citep{kingma2015variational} by accelerating the exemplar-wise computations through parallelization, giving rise to an efficient and general-purpose gradient variance reduction technique.